ShiguiHuang/Sliding-surface-identification/README.md

 # Sliding-surface-identification
-> Sliding surface identification programm
+> Sliding surface identification program

 The program is written by python and its OpenCV,alpha shape library, which can identify the sliding surface recognition based on the total displacement contour map.

-## The requirements for running the code are as follows:
+**The requirements for running the code are as follows**
 |Package|Version|
 |-|-|
 |alphashape|1.3.1|